Jason2945/JS_Calculator/README.md

 # Basic Web Calculator

-This is a project I'm building in the Nebula Academy SEV12 Program.
-This calculator will have basic functionality with some 90's styling.
+This is a project I've built in the Nebula Academy SEV12 Program.
+This calculator will have basic functionality with some styling.
+Currently the code is finished, however a lot of improvements can be made as this project was done when I started learning JS.

 ## Wireframe
 ![image](https://github.com/Jason2945/JS_Calculator/assets/86026175/8081d2d6-6c32-445c-ac2f-bdedac595fc8)